-Looking for effective DA: Inquisition mage builds?
+Looking for effective Dragon Age: Inquisition mage builds?
 You’ve come to the right place.
 All of these builds have been tested & played extensively on Nightmare difficulty.

 Note: If you don’t have the Trespasser DLC’s skill upgrade toggles, just take the skill upgrades that are available.